is-central/is-central.github.io/src/content/docs/is6-sui/overview.md

 ---
-title: IS2 Overview
+title: IS6 Overview
-description: An overview of Phantom & Crimson Solitaire.
+description: An overview of Sui's Garden of Grotesqueries.
 ---

-Content for IS2 is coming soon!
+Content for IS6 is coming soon!